 Astronomico-Theological Lectures, Robert Taylor

 Myths of the Origin of Fire, Frazer

-For additional recordings in this series, please visit the Odyssey audio project page.
+For audio recordings of a literal translation of the Odyssey, please visit the Odyssey audio project page.

 The Pylos Combat Agate